codefresh-io/docs.codefresh.io/_docs/learn-by-example/golang/goreleaser.md

 * Binary packages for each OS/arch
 * Archives
-* Github releases
+* GitHub releases
 * Docker images
 * Snap/RPM/deb/Homebrew

 for Go applications.

-Codefresh can also create Docker images on its own, but goreleaser is still useful for the binary artifact creation capability.
+Codefresh can also create Docker images on its own, but Goreleaser is still useful for the binary artifact creation capability.

-## Run goreleaser with docker
+## Run Goreleaser with docker

 You can see the example project at [https://github.com/codefresh-contrib/goreleaser-sample-app](https://github.com/codefresh-contrib/goreleaser-sample-app).
 The repository contains a simple Golang web application with a [goreleaser configuration](https://github.com/codefresh-contrib/goreleaser-sample-app/blob/master/.goreleaser.yml)